-- A designated agent-managed computer in your datacenter that you designate as the watcher node with the Agent Proxy option, Allow this agent to act as a proxy and discover managed objects on other computers, enabled. - The action account for the watcher node must have local administrator privileges on the watcher node. - The watcher node must have Internet connectivity so that it can make AWS API calls. - The Microsoft .NET Framework version 3.5.1 or later must be installed on the watcher node. - The Amazon CloudWatch service must be enabled for your AWS account. - The Amazon EC2 instances you want to manage must be running Microsoft System Center Operations Manager agents for linkage between Amazon EC2 instances and the Windows or Linux operating system running inside them to work.
-If you use this feature, you must make sure that the agents are deployed, running, and can communicate with the management servers in your datacenter.
+- Your data center must have a designated agent-managed computer that you designate as the watcher node with the Agent Proxy option, Allow this agent to act as a proxy and discover managed objects on other computers, enabled. - The action account for the watcher node must have local administrator privileges on the watcher node. - The watcher node must have Internet connectivity so that it can make AWS API calls. - The Microsoft .NET Framework version 3.5.1 or later must be installed on the watcher node. - The Amazon CloudWatch service must be enabled for your AWS account. - The Amazon EC2 instances you want to manage must be running Microsoft System Center Operations Manager agents for linkage between Amazon EC2 instances and the Windows or Linux operating system running inside them to work.
+If you use this feature, you must ensure that the agents are deployed, running, and can communicate with the management servers in your data center.